LIONS FOUNDATION OF CANADA DOG GUIDES

 Common Worms Found in Canada

-Cats can become infected by ingesting feces (or a host such as a rodent) that is contaminated with roundworm eggs.
+Cats can become infected by ingesting feces contaminated with roundworm eggs, or by ingesting an infected host such as a rodent.
 Mother cats with roundworm larvae can also pass them to their kittens in their milk.

 How cats get infected: Tapeworm eggs are released into the environment > flea larvae ingest eggs > eggs mature with the flea > infected flea is ingested by a cat (accidentally, after it bites the cat or during grooming).
 Eating an infected rodent can also cause infection.